DmitryLandy/ISTA420/Homework/tsql-hw01-landy.md

 understanding of minimal or no redundancy and completeness.
 Why do you think that these values are important?

--Redundancy costs memory and efficiency.
+- Redundancy costs memory and efficiency.
 On the other side, being incomplete with data results in a lack of accuracy of that data.

 5. What is the difference between two-valued logic, three-valued logic, and four-valued logic?
 How does SQL implement three-valued predicate logic?